-Assets that meet one of the following conditions are classified as current assets, and all other assets are classified as non-current assets:
+The Group classifies the assets as current under one of the following criteria, and all other assets are classified as non-current:

 - 1. It expects to realize the asset, or intends to sell or consume it, in its normal operating cycle. - 2.
 It is held primarily for trading purposes. - 3.
 It is expected to be realized within twelve months after the reporting period; or - 4.
 The asset is cash or cash equivalents unless there are other limitations on the asset being exchanged or used to settle liabilities at least twelve months after the reporting period.